garrygu/learning/docker/docker_notes.md

 ### Secure docker with TLS

+### Security best practices
+- Run Docker containers or attach containers to Docker volumes using the read-only modes
+`docker run -d -v /opt/uploads:ro nginx`
+`docker run -d —volumes-from data:ro nginx`
+- Utilize the Docker security benchmark application
+- Utilize the Docker command-line tools to see what has changed in a particular image
+`docker diff`
+`docker inspect`
+`docker history`

 ## Docker API
 The API binds locally to `unix:///var/run/docker.sock` but can also be bound to a network interface.